kb044/practice_projects/README.md

 ## Read Me
 A place to keep practice projects
+***currently in process of cleaning up.
+Adding projects and cleaning up descriptions, spelling, etc.***

 ### Project 1
 Predictive model to determine what features are important in winning a Men's D1 college basketball game during the 2024/2025 season. cbb2 python file